 How Does Neuromuscular Reeducation (NMR) Work?

-Any part of the body can get injured such as muscle, fascia, connective tissue, tendon etc. When there is any injury to the tissues, the body deals with it by swelling in that particular tissue.
+Any part of the body can get injured such as muscle, fascia, connective tissue, tendon, etc. When there is any injury to the tissues, the body deals with it by swelling in that particular tissue.
 After this, fibrous healing occurs where the scar tissue builds up rapidly in order to protect the injured regions.
 These adhesions of the scar tissue may persist or remain in the tissues for many years after the actual injury and this hinders the muscle strength as well as its range of motion resulting in impaired movements and pain.
-Here is where NMR comes in by benefiting in various aches and pains including back, neck and joint pain, stiff joints and any regions which have limited motion like old injuries and sports injuries which have not completely recovered.
-NMR does not comprise of a pain free or relaxing massage.
-Very firm pressure is used in this deep manual therapy or massage in order to reach the adhesions and scar tissue in the muscle fibres and break them down.
+Here is where NMR comes in by benefiting in various aches and pains including back, neck, and joint pain, stiff joints, and any regions which have a limited motion like old injuries and sports injuries that have not completely recovered.
+NMR does not comprise a pain-free or relaxing massage.
+Very firm pressure is used in this deep manual therapy or massage in order to reach the adhesions and scar tissue in the muscle fibers and break them down.
 Slow and controlled strokes are used.
 Patients may feel tenderness and pain after this treatment, but it should be tolerable and not to the extent that it becomes very painful or unbearable.
-If it does become very painful, then patient should tell the therapist to use less pressure during the treatment.
-The Neuromuscular Reeducation technique concentrates on detecting and breaking up the cross-fiber adhesions in the injured soft tissues.
-A skilled chiropractor feels for the location and direction of the adhesions and starts to manipulate and massage the soft tissues so that they are restored to their normal tension, texture and length.
+If it does become very painful, then the patient should tell the therapist to use less pressure during the treatment.
+The Neuromuscular re-education technique concentrates on detecting and breaking up the cross-fiber adhesions in the injured soft tissues.
+A skilled chiropractor feels for the location and direction of the adhesions and starts to manipulate and massage the soft tissues so that they are restored to their normal tension, texture, and length.

 Benefits of Neuromuscular Reeducation (NMR)?

 - Breaking down the soft tissue adhesions, restrictions.

 - Restoring the flexibility, strength, and function of the muscles and tendons.